LunarLogician007/Convener-Assignment-/TECH/ROS/readme.md

 ## Autonomous Navigation on TurtleBot3 using ROS 2 and Docker

-We aim to implement **autonomous navigation** on the **TurtleBot3** platform by leveraging the standard ROS 2 packages as outlined in the official [TurtleBot3 documentation](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).
+Aim :- To implement **autonomous navigation** on the **TurtleBot3** platform by leveraging the standard ROS 2 packages as outlined in the official [TurtleBot3 documentation](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).
 The development environment will utilize the previously configured Docker image used for the **fROSty** project, ensuring consistency and portability across systems.

 ### System Architecture